yuvalmGS/gigaspaces-wiki-jekyll/sbp/mainframe-integration.markdown

 ## Mule ESB

-Leverage depanlinkMF Mule integrationtengahlinkhttp://www.mulesoft.com/webinar-getting-mainframe-30-minutesbelakanglink and [GigaSpaces Mule|XAP91:Mule ESB] support to have these to communicate with each other.
+Leverage depanlinkMF Mule integrationtengahlinkhttp://www.mulesoft.com/webinar-getting-mainframe-30-minutesbelakanglink and depanlinkGigaSpaces Muletengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Mule+ESBbelakanglink support to have these to communicate with each other.

 ## WebMethods EntireX